Ujjwal98/Reverse-Coding-Instruo/README.md

-# Reverse-Coding-Instruo
+# Reverse Coding | Instruo 2017

 ![](https://raw.githubusercontent.com/Shibpur-Open-Source-Community/Reverse-Coding-Instruo/master/reverse%20coding-01.png)

 -------------------------------------------------------------------

-Its the first of its kind **Open Source** event to be held at the IIEST campus.
-It is based on reverse coding.
+Its the first of its kind **Open Source** event to be held at the IIEST, Shibpur Campus.
+It's based on Reverse Coding.

-`Given some inputs and outputs you will have to figure out the logic behind it.`
+`Given some set of inputs & outputs, you will have to figure out the logic (algorithm) behind it and code it right away.`

 It will be a 90 - Minute challenge and top participants will get exiting prizes and a `certificate of appreciation`.